EmmanuelDemey/trainings-v2/accessibility-backmarket/slides.md

 # Tables

 * When creating a table, you must respect theses rules
-  * Use the semantic html elements = table, thead, tr, th, td, tbody
+  * Use the semantic html elements
+    * table
+    * thead, tr, th
+    * tbody, tr, tf
   * Add a (visually-hidden) caption
   * If you have two levels of headers, you must use the **scope** attribute